 - selecting copywork from history and science books to teach grammar, punctuation, and composition skills

-- adding interesting and informative Internet links/historical notes to add historical, biographical and other background information for you, the teacher
+- adding interesting and informative Internet links/historical notes to help you teach

-- pulling out science and history facts for memory work
+- pulling science and history facts for memory work

 - creating graphic organizers specifically to help your student learn to organize his/her thoughts (an important prewriting/writing skill)

-- creating a short teacher’s guide to the daily plans that describes how to best use them, how to set up student notebooks, a summary of the Charlotte Mason methods we use in the plans, how to teach narration, and more.
+- including a short teacher’s guide with complete instructions, including how to set up student notebooks, a summary of Charlotte Mason methods we use, and more

 The Differences between our Unit Programs and our Daily Lesson Plans